 –unless we contribute to healing this through our own inner work.

-It is the wounded masculine (perfectionism, over-achieving and controlling, unable to express sadness or sorrow, ignorance, stubbornness, rigidity) which overrides, neglects and ridicules the sacred feminine (sensitivity, creativity, feeling, intuition, compassion, gentleness, being and nurturing).
+It is the wounded masculine (perfectionism, over-achieving and controlling, unable to express sadness, vulnerability or sorrow, ignorance, stubbornness, rigidity) which overrides, neglects and ridicules the sacred feminine (sensitivity, creativity, feeling, intuition, compassion, gentleness, being and nurturing).

 Around 14 years ago, a New Zealand male friend of mine committed suicide (aged 23 years old).
 In his suicide note, he apologised to friends and family saying that he could no longer go on because he was “so tired”.
 My friend was a funny, gifted, highly creative, very sensitive and caring soul.
 In the final years of his life, we both moved to opposite ends of New Zealand and sadly, I lost my once close connection with him.
 Because of this, I do not wish to assume what was going on in his mind at the time he took his own life.